gitter-badger/esp/samples/layout/README.md

 ESP Layout Sample
 ===

-This sample shows how to use ESP layout pages with stand-alone ESP pages.
+This sample shows how to use Expansive layout pages with ESP pages.

-The page to be served, index.esp specifies the desired layout page, "default.esp".
+The page to be served, source/index.esp provides the content while the layout page: layouts/default.esp, provides the common look and feel.
-It does this with the <%@ layout "file" %> directive.

 Requirements
 ---
 * [ESP](https://embedthis.com/esp/download.html)

+To build:
+---
+    expansive render

 To run:
 ---
     esp run

+or
+    expansive

 The server listens on port 4000.
 Browse to: